MP for Hazel Grove

 Liberal Democrat Spokesperson (Cabinet Office)

 Lisa Smart is the Liberal Democrat MP for Hazel Grove, elected in 2024.
-She serves as the Liberal Democrat Spokesperson for the Cabinet Office (since October 2025) and sits on the Speaker's Committee on the Electoral Commission (since November 2024).
-Her parliamentary roles also include membership of the Representation of the People Bill committee (since March 2026).
-Earlier in her Parliament career she held the Liberal Democrat Spokesperson role for Home Affairs (September 2024 to October 2025) and participated in terrorism-related committee work in late 2024.
+She currently serves as Liberal Democrat Spokesperson for the Cabinet Office and sits on the Representation of the People Bill committee and the Speaker's Committee on the Electoral Commission.
+Earlier in her parliamentary career she held Lib Dem spokesperson roles on Home Affairs and served on the Terrorism (Protection of Premises) Bill committees.

 Generated 21 February 2026